iaptic/react-native-iaptic/api.md

 > **restorePurchases**(`progressCallback`): `Promise`\<`number`\>

-Returns the number of purchases restored
+Restore purchases from the Store.

 ###### Parameters